Olympus E-M10 III vs Panasonic LX10

 - More heavily discounted: Has been on the market for longer (launched in September 2016).

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 III comes out slightly ahead of the LX10 (11 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M10 III emerges as the winner of the contest (11 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M10 III and the Panasonic LX10 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.